Article updated February 2023

 The symptoms of Alzheimer’s Disease vary and can include problems such as memory loss and confusion, difficulties with communication and language, the inability to focus and pay attention, difficulties with reasoning and judgement, and trouble with visual perception.
 At the latest stages of the disease, a victim of the Alzheimer’s cannot function without the assistance of others as simple tasks such as eating becomes too difficult.
 On average, people with Alzheimer’s disease live for eight to ten years after the first symptoms.

 Treatment of Alzheimer’s

-No cure currently exists, but there are medications and management strategies available that may temporarily improve or delay symptoms.
+No cure currently exists, but over the past 5 years researchers have made headway with medications and management strategies that may temporarily improve or delay symptoms.
 The first step to getting help for this disease is to seek a confirmed diagnosis.
-If you or a loved one has questions or concerns about Alzheimer disease you should consult Dr. Sarbjot Dulai, a local neurologist in VA at Neurology Associates.
+If you or a loved one has questions or concerns about Alzheimer disease you should consult local neurologist Dr. Sarbjot Dulai, at Neurology Associates.

 Alzheimer’s Disease – What is Alzheimer’s, alz.org

 Alzheimer’s Disease – Navigating Treatment Options, https://www.alz.org/alzheimers-dementia/treatments/navigating-treatment-options